A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical

-The first stage in the system-level design phase is defining product architecture and identifying its components.
-Cross-Flow turbine typically consists of a nozzle from which water is discharged to a rotor.
-This simple design has evolved over the years and has taken various forms.
-The architecture that we use consists of four major components: nozzle, rotor, housing and guide vane, as seen in \autoref{Figure3}.
-The rotor should be installed inside the housing at the nozzle exit within a small clearance which ensures that efficiency losses due to air entrainment are kept at a minimum.
-Also, a curved guide vane should be used inside the nozzle to guide and regulate water flow.
-Moreover, a low-head turbine can feature a draft tube to increase the net water head and an air vent to regulate the pressure inside the housing.
+The first step in the system-level design phase is defining product architecture.
+The architecture that we use consists of four major components: nozzle, runner (rotor), housing, and guide vane, as seen in \autoref{Figure1}.
+The runner is installed at the nozzle's outlet with a small clearance to ensure that efficiency losses due to air entrainment are kept at a minimum.
+Furthermore, a curved guide vane is used inside the nozzle to guide and regulate water flow.
+A low-head turbine can feature a draft tube to increase the net water head and an air vent to regulate air pressure inside the housing.